MicrosoftDocs/learn/learn-pr/azure/create-security-baselines/includes/2-create-an-identity-access-management-iam.md

 ### Establish an interval for reconfirming user authentication methods - Level 1

-If authentication reconfirmation is set to disabled, register users will never be prompted to re-confirm their authentication information.
+If authentication reconfirmation is set to disabled, register users will never be prompted to reconfirm their authentication information.

 1. Sign in to the <a href="https://portal.azure.com/learn.docs.microsoft.com" data-linktype="external" target="az-portal">Azure portal <span class="docon docon-navigate-external" aria-hidden="true"></span></a>.
 1. On the left, select **Azure Active Directory** > **Users**.
 1. Go to **Password reset**.
 1. Go to **Registration**
-1. Ensure that **Number of days before users are asked to re-confirm their authentication information** is not set to **0**.
+1. Ensure that **Number of days before users are asked to reconfirm their authentication information** is not set to **0**.
 The default is 180 days.

     ![Screenshot of the Azure portal showing the form for number of days to re-confirm info](../media/2-days-till-re-confirm.png)